NexExMachina/Rust.DownloadWatcher/README.md

 We solved this in this script by monitoring the downloads folder for new files, upon seeing a new file of `.json` or `.cs` type we'll move the original version to a new folder created in Downloads.

+Then it'll rename your latest copy to `PluginName.cs` or `PluginName.json` so you can upload it without any renaming shenanigans.

 NOTE: This will only keep 2 versions - The Latest and the Previous.

 # Possible Future Updates